reyestech/reyestech/README.md

 <details>
   <summary>Project Description</summary>
   <blockquote>
-    The Splunk: Ransomware project focuses on using Splunk for detecting, analyzing, and mitigating ransomware attacks.
-The project provides a detailed runbook on investigating ransomware incidents, including examining network traffic, identifying compromised files, and analyzing suspicious activities using various Splunk queries.
+    The Splunk: Ransomware project focuses on using Splunk to detect, analyze, and mitigate ransomware attacks.
+The project provides a detailed runbook for investigating ransomware incidents, including examining network traffic, identifying compromised files, and analyzing suspicious activities using various Splunk queries.
 It utilizes tools like Windows Sandbox, VirusTotal, and Suricata for comprehensive threat analysis and demonstrates how to handle ransomware scenarios through practical exercises.
   </blockquote>
 </details>